 C6.3.4.1.1.
 The exception may be applied to LOAs funded with non-repayable Foreign Military Financing (FMF) or Military Assistance Program (MAP) funds when requested in writing by the foreign country.
 Purchaser requests for procurements from foreign sources of supply using other than full and open competition may be considered only with the concurrence of Defense Security Cooperation Agency (DSCA) (Office of Strategy, Plans, and Policy (SPP)), and DSCA (Front Office, Office Of the General Counsel (FO/OGC)).
 See Section C4.4.1.
 An Offshore Procurement Determination is required for any proposed procurement from foreign sources of supply if the procurement will be funded with FMF.
 See Section C9.7.2.7.3.

 C6.3.4.1.2.
-This exception is not available for use with BPC programs, which are funded with U.S. appropriations.
-See Table C15.T4., line 11, for guidance to the BPC Requesting Authority on sole source procurement.
+This exception is not available for use with Building Partner Capacity (BPC) programs, which are funded with U.S. appropriations.
+See Figure C15.F2. and Section C15.2.16. for guidance to the BPC Requesting Authority on sole source procurement.

 C6.3.4.2.
 Timing of Requests.
 Official written direction to use other than full and open competition should be submitted in the Letter of Request (LOR), or it can be submitted separately with a reference to the LOR.
 The designation of a procurement to be conducted using other than full and open competition for an LOA that has already been accepted by the partner nation and implemented would be an exception to policy subject to acceptance by the IA.
 If this situation occurs, the LOA may be amended to include the designation for other than full and open competition.
 A Modification may be used instead of an Amendment if the request for other than full and open competition is made by the official who requested the LOA, his or her replacement, or an official known to have equivalent or greater authority than the official who signed the LOA.